Apply to Play

 Australian and international artists have the rare chance to perform in front of some of the most influential figures in the international music industry by showcasing at BIGSOUND.

-BIGSOUND Festival 2017 saw the introduction of the Levi’s® Music Prize.
-The Levi’s® Music Prize is an exciting new initiative that will enable Australian bands and artists to make the most of new opportunities on the way to the next stage of their careers.
+The Levi’s® Music Prize is an exciting initiative that enables Australian bands and artists to make the most of new opportunities on the way to the next stage of their careers.
 The total Levi’s® Music Prize is a contribution of $100K annually, divided into $25K grants to fund the careers of four quality artists/acts.
-One prize is for an artist showcasing at BIGSOUND Festival in September this year, with the other three prizes awarded in the following yearly quarters to artists who played BIGSOUND between 2013 and 2018.
-So if you are selected to play BIGSOUND Festival in 2018, then you get a second bite of the cherry if you don't win the Levi’s® Music Prize on your first attempt.
+One prize is for an artist showcasing at BIGSOUND Festival in September this year, with the other three prizes awarded in the following yearly quarters to artists who played BIGSOUND between 2014 and 2019.
+So if you are selected to play BIGSOUND Festival in 2019, then you get a second bite of the cherry if you don't win the Levi’s® Music Prize on your first attempt.

 In addition to having access to hundreds of influential music industry figures and becoming eligible for the Levi’s® Music Prize, BIGSOUND Festival showcasing artists are provided with the opportunity for excellent media exposure, with the event being covered by national and international media outlets and reaching an international audience of 24.6 million people.